-Foundation Mathematics: By Invitation Only
+Core Mathematics: By Invitation Only

-Foundations Mathematics at Year 10 level is available to a small number of students by invitation only as this study limits the options available in Years 11 and 12.
+Core Mathematics at Year 10 level is available to a small number of students by invitation only as this study limits the options available in Years 11 and 12.
 If you are interested in learning more about this option please discuss with the Learning Area Leader for Mathematics in consultation with the Learning Diversity Leader and the Careers Team.

-On successful completion of Year 10 Foundation Mathematics, students can choose to study VCE Foundation Mathematics Unit 1 and 2.
+On successful completion of Year 10 Core Mathematics, students can choose to study VCE Foundation Mathematics Unit 1 and 2 or VCE General Mathematics Unit 1 and 2.

-Mathematics Option: Pre-Methods Mathematics
+Mathematics Option: Mathematical Methods

-Year 10 Pre-Methods Mathematics is intended for students who require additional content to enrich and extend their mathematical study.
-Students who select Pre-Methods would be intending to pursue Mathematical Methods and/or Specialist Mathematics in the senior secondary years.
+Year 10 Mathematical Methods is intended for students who require additional content to enrich and extend their mathematical study.
+Students who select Mathematical Methods would be intending to pursue Mathematical Methods and/or Specialist Mathematics in the senior secondary years.